-Applications of Superresolution Imaging Using Single-Molecule Active-Control Microscopy (SMACM) and STED in Bacterial and Mammalian Cells
+Applications of Superresolution Imaging in 2D and 3D Using Single-Molecule Active-Control Microscopy (SMACM) and STED in Bacterial and Mammalian Cells

-Current Subgroup Members: Dr. Andreas Gahlmann, Camille Bayas, Colin Comerci, Alex Diezmann, Marissa Lee, Lucien Weiss
+Current Subgroup Members: Dr. Saumya Saurabh, Dr. Anna-Karin Gustavsson, Camille Bayas, Colin Comerci, Alex Diezmann, Lucien Weiss, Josh Yoon, Petar Petrov

 RECENT ADVANCES - scroll down!